AnyBody/AnyKinectModel/README.md

 5. addpath('../../ndlutil-master');

 Please notice that the model was originally developed for AnyBody Managed Model Repository version 1.5 and incompatibility issues with later versions can occur.

+# Instructions for how to model based on newly collected data to come....